nmec/p2-responsive/readme.md

 ## P2 Modifications - Important

-The parent P2 theme serves an additional stylesheet to visitors with iPhone http headers, unfortunately there's no way to change this from the child-theme so either **delete** or **comment out** lines 443-453 in `p2/functions.php`
+The parent P2 theme serves an additional stylesheet to visitors with iPhone http headers, unfortunately there's no way to change this from the child-theme so either **delete** or **comment out** lines 443-453 in `p2/functions.php`.

+It will work fine without this modification but it won't appear as it was designed it to on iPhones.

+## To-do

+- Setup demo site
+- Test on more mobile devices
+- Test on old browsers (boo, IE)
+- Integrate with parent theme
+- Tidy and optimise CSS